-For many years, we have screened all new vendors for their ESG performance.
-In 2022, we sent a questionnaire covering all relevant dimensions to the top 50 of our suppliers in order to systematically record their commitment to human rights and ecology as well as governance issues.
+For many years, we have been screening all new vendors for their ESG performance.
+In 2022, we sent a questionnaire covering all relevant dimensions to the top 50 of them in order to systematically record their commitment to human rights and ecology as well as governance issues.
 The results are evaluated and actively followed up.
 The ALSO Supplier Code of Conduct is also being sent out step by step to our partners for them to sign.

 We have taken a number of measures to reduce our CO2 emissions.
 Our IoT solution "Workplace+" has been implemented in our own warehouses and offices to monitor and control energy consumption and emissions.
 We prepared a contract in Scandinavia with a logistics provider for intermodal transport, an environmentally friendly way of moving containers and trailers over long distances, and climate-neutral last-mile delivery.
 We have developed far-reaching measures to reduce our vehicle fleet.
+We are working with our vendors to provide resellers with the Product Carbon Footprint of the equipment they offer and have started a project to develop a Service Carbon Footprint for virtual services.
 And we have done intensive groundwork to expand our portfolio in 2023 to include renewable energy products such as inverters, energy storage systems and EV chargers.

 Diversity is part of ALSO's DNA.
 Having employees of different genders, ages, backgrounds, religions, etc. is an enrichment for our business and our corporate culture.
-In order to expand our commitment in the area of human rights, we have, among other things, started a dialogue with our suppliers and of course we still are an active member of the UN Global Compact.
+In order to expand our commitment in the area of human rights, we have, among other things, started a dialogue with our vendors and of course we still are an active member of the UN Global Compact.

-There is one more initiative that I would like to mention in this context: In the course of the past year, the cost of living rose noticeably in some countries.
+There is one more initiative that I would like to mention in this context: In the course of the past year, the cost of living rose noticeably in many countries.
 In November, the Management Board of ALSO Holding therefore decided to make a one-off compensation payment to eligible employees in the affected countries.
 To ensure that the payments reach exactly where they were most needed, we developed a progressive system linked to wage levels.
 In total, 2683 employees received payments.
 We are also very proud of all those who did not benefit directly from the program but were happy to support their colleagues.

 Neither greenwishing nor greenwashing will take us any further in realizing our purpose, which is to improve the quality of life of all people through technology.
-We work on the realisation of this purpose every day.
+We work on the realization of this purpose every day.
 Our work is recognized internationally, both by external agencies such as Ecovadis or Sustainalytics and by sustainable finance companies such as Green Growth Futura.
 Their sustainability committee has carefully examined ALSO and selected it for a fund launched jointly with GLS Bank (even though the colour of our company is 'colored' and not green).